 Atomic structure and its relationship to the properties of elements and their compounds, types of bonding, and periodic arrangements.
 Lecture three hours per week.
-Prerequisite or corequisite: MATH 3202.
-Prerequisite: CHEM 3053.
+Prerequisite or corequisite: MATH 3202 is highly recommended); CHEM 3053.
 Spring of odd-numbered years.

 4201-4491,4202-4492.
 Special Laboratory Topics.